The Myth of “Doing It Yourself Saves Money”

 Website development and marketing campaigns are particularly challenging for companies that lack the technical or creative expertise internally.
 These areas often take businesses the longest to figure out on their own.

-Risk Reduction: Avoiding Costly Mistakes
+Reducing Risk and Avoiding Costly Mistakes

 The Value of an Outside Perspective